Close your eyes and imagine someone with acne. What do you see? Little white bumps? Wide black pores? An eruption of

 After a few days, most papules graduate to even more noticeable blemishes called pustules.
 (See below!)

-To reduce papules and help prevent the development of pustules, calming inflammation is absolutely crucial.
+To reduce papules and help prevent the development of pustules, calming inflammation is crucial.
 Seek out anti-inflammatory botanicals like cucumber, rosewater, and camellia.

 To get the best of these ingredients, our go-to combo is a dab of our Flawless Nourishment Cream and a refreshing spritz of our Clarifying Hydration Dew.
 The Cream deeply moisturizes, helping balance your skin’s oil production to prevent blocked pores.
 Meanwhile, the Dew gently soothes sore blemishes and helps relieve inflammation.

 Pustules are essentially papules that fill with pus when your immune system kicks in.
 The red bumps develop a swollen white or yellow cap, giving pustules that classic pimple look.

 Not sure if it’s a pustule or a whitehead?
 Pustules are ringed with redness and swelling, thanks to inflammation.
 Whiteheads are non-inflammatory blemishes, so they should be less red and painful.

-Pustules can form anywhere on your body, but they’re most commonly found on areas such as your face, chest, and back.
+Pustules can form anywhere on your body, but they’re most commonly found in areas such as your face, chest, and back.

 As with papules, one of the best ways to prevent pustules is by balancing your skin’s sebum production.
 While a certain amount of sebum (aka, your natural skin oil) is necessary and healthy, too much can lead to clogged pores and breakouts, including pustules.